rhender007/first_streamlit_app/README.md

 d) I could share it with anyone, even people with no Snowflake Account -- if I set them up with something called a "Reader Account"

+If thousands of learners who go through this workshop, and all of them share their Outbound Shares with Martín, will Martín's Database list be impossible to navigate?
+No, because Inbound shares (for Martín they are inbound) only show on the list of databases if Martín decides to "get" them.

 Other courses and information sources are available and may be a better fit for your needs and preferences.

 For non-hands on courses and certification preparation guides, see other courses on this site.